filippotoso/mailable/README.md

 Mail::to('filippo@toso.dev')->queue($mail);
 ```

-You an also do this:
+You can also do this:

 ```php
 $mail = new CustomerPurchase();